rodrigonyam/shareandview/PROJECT_OVERVIEW.md

 ## 🎯 **Current Status: MVP Complete**

-StreamVault now has a complete foundation with:
+Mallard now has a complete foundation with:
 - ✅ Full authentication system
 - ✅ Video upload and management
 - ✅ User channels and subscriptions